spedas/pyspedas/docs/source/geopack.rst

 can be changed via the foot_out_units and trace_out_units keyword parameters.

 Previous versions of ttrace2endpoint used a boolean keyword argument 'km', to flag whether inputs and outputs should be in units of Re or km.
-The 'km' keyword is now deprecated, and users should use the units_in, foot_out_units, and trace_out_units keyword parameters.
+The 'km' keyword is now deprecated; the equivalent functionality can be achieved, with greater flexibility, by using the units_in, foot_out_units, and trace_out_units keyword parameters.

 .. autofunction:: pyspedas.ttrace2endpoint